coyotespike/coyotespike.github.io/now.md

 ---
 layout: page
-title : About
+title : Now
-permalink: /about/
+permalink: /now/
 ---

 <h2>What I'm doing as of May 2020</h2>